INNOCENT256-UG/C-R-M-DATA/README.md

-u# 📊 CRM Employee Dataset 2026
+ 📊 CRM Employee Dataset 2026

 A cleaned and structured HR/CRM employee dataset covering 20 employees across 11 countries and 10 departments.
 Prepared for analytics, reporting, and data pipeline projects.